bryanchw/bryanchw/README.md

-### Hi there 👋
+### Hi 👋

-- 🌱 Data Scientist based in Hong Kong
+- 🌱 I'm a Data Scientist based in Hong Kong
 - 🔭 Currently working on English and Traditional Chinese NLP projects
-- 💬 Aim to help businesses and individuals better understand why people make the decisions they make and how to optimize behaviors to achieve better outcomes
 - 📫 Reach me at bryanchw@umich.edu

 <!--